AbyzlsDev/Space_Traveler/README.md

 # Space_Traveler

-I made this game in 3 days in between school.
+I made this game with Raylib in 3 days in between school.
 Please enjoy.